OthmanAdi/OthmanAdi/README.md

 # ⁉️ WhoAmI:
-👷🏼‍♂️ Co-Founder of Adeptly: the Friendly Tech Solutions Agency<br>🧑🏼‍🏫 Teacher in Computer Science and Technologies at Berlitz✨ and Startsteps✨<br>👨🏼‍💻 Developer for Web and App solutions<br>
+👷🏼‍♂️ Co-Founder of Adeptly: the Friendly Tech Solutions Agency 🌎https://www.adeptly.site/🌎 <br>🧑🏼‍🏫 Teacher in Computer Science and Technologies at Berlitz✨ and Startsteps✨<br>👨🏼‍💻 Developer for Web and App solutions<br>
 🇸🇾 From Syria teaching the world 🗺